wmetcalf/re_wrappers_delight/README.rst

 is writing comprehensive tests for this.
 It's actually really easy:

 * Come up with regular expression problems using the regular python 're' module.
-* Write a session in python traceback format `Example <http://github.com/andreasvc/pyre2/blob/master/tests/search.txt>`_.
+* Write a session in python traceback format `Example <http://github.com/andreasvc/pyre2/blob/master/tests/test_search.txt>`_.
 * Replace your ``import re`` with ``import re2 as re``.
-* Save it as a .txt file in the tests directory.
+* Save it with as ``test_<name>.txt`` in the tests directory.
 You can comment on it however you like and indent the code with 4 spaces.

 Credits